telefonicaid/iotagent-json/docs/usermanual.md

 * **t (timestamp)**: Timestamp of the measure.
 Will override the automatic IoTAgent timestamp (optional).

 #### Commands
 MQTT devices commands are always push.
-For HTTP Devices they **must** be provisioned with the `endpoint` attribute, that will contain the URL where the IoT Agent will send the received commands, otherwise will be poll.
+For HTTP Devices commands be push they **must** be provisioned with the `endpoint` attribute, that will contain the URL where the IoT Agent will send the received commands, otherwise will be poll.
 When using the HTTP transport, the command handling have two flavours: